It Costs an Arm and a Leg: Workers’ Compensation [Infographic]

 By the Numbers

-Transportation drivers make up the largest single job sector in the U.S. According to the Bureau of Labor Statistics, in 2014 there were 3,356 reported deaths for this segment of the work industry.
-For that same year, ProPublica reported that 18 states cut workers’ compensation benefits in states where a transportation driver was the most common job.
+Transportation drivers make up the largest single job sector in the U.S. According to the Bureau of Labor Statistics, in 2018 there were 914 reported deaths for this segment of the work industry. in 2015, ProPublica reported that 18 states cut workers’ compensation benefits in states where a transportation driver was the most common job.

 The worst offenders of cutting workers’ compensation benefits were Texas, California, New York, Florida and Ohio.
 It so happens, these are the same states that employ the most workers in the transportation industry.
 Obviously, states can make the rationalization that cutting benefits across the board is their only way to make up for budget shortfalls.
 Balancing fiscal budgets for a state is a challenge, but is cutting benefits for workers who directly impact that state’s economy the best approach?